sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 The last downloader XPC Service is optional.
 Use it only if your sandboxed application does not request the `com.apple.security.network.client` entitlement.
 The downloader service allows using Sparkle without forcing the network client entitlement on your entire application.
 There are a couple caveats with using the downloader service though:

 * It may not work well if your release notes reference external content that would require making additional network requests.
-* We fall back to using legacy WebKit view due to a [known WKWebView defect](https://github.com/feedback-assistant/reports/issues/1).
+* We fall back to using legacy WebKit view for release notes due to a [known WKWebView defect](https://github.com/feedback-assistant/reports/issues/1).

 ### Code Signing